Just like you, I love Facebook and I am almost always online checking out what’s the latest out there.

 In fact, if you are to get banned, you will still have the friends you made here as your Facebook friends and in your mailing list, so you’ll still have a chance to convert them to customers.

-Remember to befriend admins, follow the rules, share ideas and convert those who ask you about your products and services.
-Also offer free stuff which you share through your mailing lists since mailing lists create real friends and repeat buyers.
+Befriend admins, follow the rules, share ideas and convert those who ask you about your products and services.
+Offer free stuff which you share through your mailing lists since mailing lists create real friends and repeat buyers.

 Market-related groups (The Sokos)